andremichalowski/react-stateful-widgets/README.md

 - [O] Squares
 - [O] Programmers

+//QUESTIONS FOR HELP CHANNEL/ZOE/\*: HOW TO INITIALIZE STATE WITH AN EXISTING OBJECT WITH SETSTATE...?

 #### Steps

 - [x] You will add functionality to all components inside inside `src/components`.